nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adding of an information to the specific list.
 Below are the specific add commands for supplier, order, task and menu item.

+:pencil_2: Adding of duplicate data are not allowed.
+Refer to the section below to see how duplicates are checked for.

 ### 2.1.1 Adding a supplier: `add_supplier`

 Adds a supplier to the list of suppliers.

+:pencil_2: Adding of duplicate suppliers are not allowed.
+Two suppliers are considered duplicated if they have the same phone numbers.

 Syntax: `add_supplier n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`